Skip to main content

 Connect with instance profiles

 You can use an instance profile to authenticate to Amazon MSK clusters that have IAM authentication enabled.
-For more information on configuring instance profiles, see Instance profiles.
+See Instance profiles.

 To connect to MSK using an instance profile, configure the following options: